Cyclones vs. Panthers: First Round Betting Trends, Record ATS, Home/Road Splits

 |141.5

-- Iowa State is 3-7 against the spread and 3-7 overall in its past 10 games.
+- Iowa State has gone 3-7 in its past 10 contests, with a 3-7 record against the spread in that span.

-- The Cyclones have hit the over in three of their last 10 outings.
+- The Cyclones have hit the over in three of their past 10 games.

-- Pittsburgh has a 6-4 record against the spread while going 6-4 overall over its past 10 contests.

-- The Panthers have hit the over in seven of their past 10 outings.

-- The Cyclones record 68.4 points per game, just 1.7 fewer points than the 70.1 the Panthers give up.
+- The Cyclones average 68.4 points per game, only 1.7 fewer points than the 70.1 the Panthers give up.

 - Iowa State has a 9-3 record against the spread and an 11-2 record overall when scoring more than 70.1 points.